v5ma/selfawarenetworks/b0067ydone.md

 06:40

-There's this attention schema where if one gets hit that inhibits a lot of the others in its own array, focusing the brain on the memory that was hit (In this case by "hit" I am referring to the neuron action potential event), that inhibits a lot of others in his own array, then it's probably sending excitatory signals to another array.
+There's this attention schema where if one neuron gets hit that neuron inhibits a lot of the others in its own array, focusing the brain on the memory that was hit (In this case by "hit" I am referring to the neuron action potential event), that inhibits a lot of others in his own array, then it's probably sending excitatory signals to another array.
 (In the audio I said gustatory cortex, I was probably thinking about the olfactory cortex or the Piriform Cortex, but the point is that something in a subsequent array gets excited, while things in the first array are inhibited)

 07:19